 The Multiple Business Valuation

-This procedure is considered to be an excellent first orientation for company owners when valuing the company.
-The determination of the company value is based on the EBITs industry-specific factors are taken into account by means of a Multiplier considered.
+This procedure applies to the Company sale as an excellent first orientation for the company valuation.
+The determination of the goodwill is based on the EBITs industry-specific factors are taken into account by means of a Multiplier considered.

 You can calculate the enterprise value with this simple rule of thumb: